 How Old Is Too Old To Train A Dog

-Most pet experts say that a dog is “old” when he reaches the age of 5-6 years old.
-For some breeds which generally tend to live longer than other breeds, they are considered mature at the age of 6-7 years old.
+Most pet experts say that a dog is “old” when it reaches the age of 5-6 years old.
+Some breeds, which generally tend to live longer than other breeds, are considered mature at the age of 6-7 years old.

 It is not that older dogs are not receptive to new commands.
 It’s just that, as with humans, some habits are hard to break.